home-assistant/home-assistant.io/source/hassio/hassos_faq.markdown

 The bootloader for Home Assistant OS (uboot) does not yet support Pi4 booting from USB.
 Support is likely a month or two away as of July 2020.

-The Pi4, with 8GB RAM, is similarly waiting for support from upstream.
+The Pi4 with 8GB RAM is similarly waiting for support from upstream.

 ## How do I run a specific version of Home Assistant?